-London Stone is an historic artifact now housed behind an iron grill in Cannon Street, stirring up all kinds of mystique and intrigue – and rightly so.
+London Stone is a historic artifact housed behind a glass panel in Cannon Street (previously visible behind an iron grill until 2018), stirring up all kinds of mystique and intrigue – and rightly so.
+It has survived the Great Fire of 1666, the bombing raids of The Blitz of WW II, and more recently the high-rise developments in the surrounding area.

-The stone is a block of limestone, and is of a sort that is not naturally found in or around the London area.
-Geologists have concluded that the nearest source for its origin would be in Kent, which is a full 60 miles away.
+The stone is a block of limestone and is of a sort that is not naturally found in or around the London area.
+Geologists have concluded that the nearest source for its origin would be in Kent, which is 60 miles away.
+It is estimated to weigh 76kgs, or nearly 168 pounds.

 Texts from the 17th and 18th centuries suggest that it was actually a central marker from which all distances to related cities or townships were measured back in Roman times.

-Although there are no references which suggest that the stone had any symbolic authority, in 1450 Jake Cade, leader of a rebellion against Henry VI, struck his sword against it and declared himself “Lord of the City.”
-The event was dramatised in Shakespeare’s play Henry VI.
+Although there are no references that suggest that the stone had any symbolic authority, in 1450 Jake Cade, leader of a rebellion against Henry VI, struck his sword against it and declared himself “Lord of the City.”
+The event was dramatized in Shakespeare’s play Henry VI.

-In the 15th century, the stone was a common place for meetings, the taking of oaths and the making of official proclamations.
-The Lord Mayor of London would strike the stone with a staff on Mayor’s Day as a proclamation of authority.
+In the 15th century, the stone was commonplace for meetings, the taking of oaths, and the making of official proclamations.
+The Lord Mayor of London would strike the stone with staff on Mayor’s Day as a proclamation of authority.

 Know Before You Go

-Located close to its traditional resting place outside 111 Cannon Street, across the street from one of the entrances of the Cannon Street Metro Station.
+Located close to its traditional resting place outside 111 Cannon Street, between Salters Hall Court and St. Swithins Lane., across the street and to the right from the main exit of Cannon Street train station, and round and to the right of the Cannon Street exit of the Cannon Street Underground Station.